How to improve After Effects and Duik performance

 Warning

-If you enable the continous rasterization option, you’ll lose all benefits of the precomposition on the rendering performance, as After Effects will re-render all layers inside the composition each time it is used with the option activated.
+If you enable the continuous rasterization option, you’ll lose all benefits of the precomposition on the rendering performance, as After Effects will re-render all layers inside the composition each time it is used with the option activated.

 Proxies